VIP-SMUR/24Fa-Neuroarchitecture/README.md

 ## Week 1
 **Introduction to Topic**
-* Dr. Haas and Dr. Kastner will introduce the topic to the team.
+* Dr. Kastner will introduce the topic to the team.
 * Dr. Kastner will go over the organizational/administrative aspects of the topic and ensure the students have the resources they need to be successful.

 **Task:**